nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-- 2a.
+- 1a.
 The details entered about the new person are invalid.

-  - 2a1.
+  - 1a1.
 System shows an error message.

     Use case ends.

-- 2b.
-A person with same name is alreadly in contact list.
+- 1b.
+A person with same name is already in contact list.

-  - 2b1.
+  - 1b1.
 System shows duplicate person message.

     Use case ends.